 If no one’s opened the meeting room and you don’t know who to call, leave a note.
 Tell them you’ll be at a nearby diner for about an hour, and to come meet you there.
 Of course, there’s a chance that the meeting isn’t open AND there’s no diner.
-So you trudge back home and check into an online meeting instead.
+So you trudge back home.
 You’ll feel good that you tried.

 If the weather is treacherous and going out is a bad idea, spend the evening making calls.
 Call your sponsor (even if you’ve called them earlier—nothing wrong with double dipping).